-9. Financial Performance
+8. Financial Performance

-In accordance with the statutory requirement under the Accounts and Audit (England) Regulations 2015 MFRA published a Statement of Accounts 2019-20 and

-Annual Governance Statement 2019-20 (which can be found under Authority documents submitted on 4th June 2020) to illustrate that business is being conducted transparently and in accordance with the law and 'that public money is being properly accounted for and used economically, efficiently and effectively'.
+In accordance with the statutory requirement under the Accounts and Audit (England) Regulations 2015 MFRA published a Statement of Accounts 2020-21 and the Annual Governance Statement 2020-21 (these documents can be found on the MFRS website Finance and Accounts page).
+These documents illustrate that business is being conducted transparently and in accordance with the law and 'that public money is being properly accounted for and used economically, efficiently and effectively'.
 Section 3 of the Local Government Act 1999.